 It's also home al fresco dining destination, Pasta Remoli Wembley.
 Enjoy their authentic build-it-yourself pasts dishes and Italian cuisine, whilst people-watching over the picturesque square.

 Epic views and stunning water features.
 Arena Square is a magnificent public space in the heart of Wembley Park.
-Located outside The SSE Arena, Wembley, Arena Square is the perfect location for kids to run around and play or for you to grab and coffee and relax.
-The dancing water fountains are stunning to watch and fun for children to cool off.
+Located outside The OVO Arena, Wembley, Arena Square is the perfect location for kids to run around and play or for you to grab and coffee and relax.
+The dancing water fountains are stunning to watch and fun for children to cool off in warmer weather.
 The stone steps surrounding the square or the picnic benches dotted around the area make for a relaxing chill-out spot.
 And whilst you're there don't miss the Square of Fame.
 A stop on the Wembley Park Art Trail, the Square of Fame features handprints of legends who have performed in Wembley Park.
 From Madonna to Kylie Minogue, Dolly Parton to George Michael, the bronzed handprints are Wembley Park's answer to Hollywood's Walk of Fame.

-After months cooped up indoors, we’re all ready for some new scenery.
 Come and check out the 48 new trees recently planted in pairs on Olympic Way.
 Each represents the champion tree specimens from the temperate zones of the world.
 The selection process was done by landscape architects Gross Max in discussion with Tony Kirkham, the Head of the Arboretum, Gardens and Horticultural Services at Royal Botanic Gardens, Kew.
 Want to learn more about the trees?
 Check out Curio, a super informative website that lets you check out what each tree is called, where it's from and gives you some interesting facts and history about it.
 Check it out here.

 We love Zig-a-Zag Allée, one of Wembley Park’s new pocket parks.
 Home to plenty of wooden benches, shrubs and flowerbeds, not only is it a tribute to the world-famous girl band Spice Girls, but it also offers up impressive views of the Stadium Arch.
 Located on Wembley Park Boulevard, Zig-a-Zag Allée puts you right in the centre of the action, making it the perfect place for a coffee or takeaway picnic.
 Thanks to its distinctive zig-zag shape, it's been defined as Wembley Park’s answer to San Francisco’s Lombard Street.
 Our top tip is to check out Zig-a-Zag Allée on your sunset stroll.
 The elegantly lite mini-plaza gives you a sense of calm in the heart of Wembley Park.

 For a mix of green space, chic water features and window shopping, head to Weaver Walk.
 It’s a true oasis of urban calm located right next to Olympic Way.
 Enjoy a cup of tea or coffee as you relax on the plentiful oakwood benches and listen to the sound of the fountains.
-You’ll also find a host of fitness and wellbeing independent shops, including More Yoga, Chop Chop London, and the Twenty23C bike shop.
+You’ll also find a host of fitness and wellbeing independent shops, including More Yoga, Chop Chop London, and the Twenty3C bike shop.